 Seventy miles off of Key West, Dry Tortugas is the most remote national park, accessible only by boat or seaplane.

-This is a riskier park to visit in the winter, as storms are common in the fall and early winter months, but if you go to Dry Tortugas in January (later in the month), you will hopefully catch good weather and low crowds.
+This is a riskier park to visit in the winter, as storms are common in the fall and early winter months, but if you go to Dry Tortugas in January (later in the month), you will hopefully catch good weather and low crowds, making it an underrated US national park.

 Dry Tortugas has many interesting things to discover, such as the wildlife below the water, shipwrecks, coral reefs, kayaking, paddleboarding, and great birdwatching, especially in January as the birds are migrating south.